DarkWingMcQuack/forge-core/README.md

 Forge also supports the creation of unique entry-value pairs which then can be looked up.
 This enables a large amount of use cases, such as public key lookups.
 Decentralized DNS services and a DNS like system for payments where users do not need to know the address of an entity to pay them, but their username.

 ### How can I run Forge?
-Forge-core consists of two binaries. **forged** which is a server talking to the underlying blockchain daemon(like bitcoind).
+Forge-core consists of two binaries. **forged** which is a server talking to the underlying blockchain client(like bitcoind).
 On the first run it creates a *.forge/* directory in *$HOME*.
 Inside that directory all the configuration files can be found and addapted to your needs.
 The other binary **forge-cli** is an utility which can be used to talk with **forged** and to send commands.
 ### What Blockchains are supported?